Overview

 The implementation of drone technology offered several key advantages:

-• Safety: Drones allowed loss adjusters and surveyors to assess the damage without entering dangerous areas, such as those still smoldering or prone to collapse.
+- Safety: Drones allowed loss adjusters and surveyors to assess the damage without entering dangerous areas, such as those still smoldering or in the case of farm buildings, prone to collapse.

-• Replanting: Swift damage assessments enabled farmers to begin the process of replanting their crops much sooner, minimizing financial losses.
+- Replanting: Swift damage assessments enabled farmers to begin the process of replanting their crops much sooner, minimising financial losses.

 Software